rust-lang/rfcs/text/2457-non-ascii-idents.md

 Note: The confusable detection is set to `warn` instead of `deny` to enable forward compatibility.
 The list of confusable characters will be extended in the future and programs that were once valid would fail to compile.

 The confusable detection algorithm is based on [Unicode® Technical Standard #39 Unicode Security Mechanisms Section 4 Confusable Detection][TR39Confusable].
 For every distinct identifier X execute the function `skeleton(X)`.
 If there exist two distinct identifiers X and Y in the same crate where `skeleton(X) = skeleton(Y)` report it.
+If both X and Y contain only ASCII characters, do not warn.
 The compiler uses the same mechanism to check if an identifier is too similar to a keyword.

+Note: The Unicode standard assumes that certain ASCII characters can easily be confused e. g. `0`/`O` and `l`/`1`.
+While this is true for many contexts, (programming focused) monospace fonts clearly distinguish these characters.
+Therefore the warning is not necessary here but would be triggered by a lot of existing code.

 Note: A fast way to implement this is to compute `skeleton` for each identifier once and place the result in a hashmap as a key.
 If one tries to insert a key that already exists check if the two identifiers differ from each other.
 If so report the two confusable identifiers.

 ## Exotic codepoint detection

-A new `less_used_codepoints` lint is added to the compiler.
+A new `uncommon_codepoints` lint is added to the compiler.
 The default setting is to `warn`.

 The lint is triggered by identifiers that contain a codepoint that is not part of the set of "Allowed" codepoints as described by [Unicode® Technical Standard #39 Unicode Security Mechanisms Section 3.1 General Security Profile for Identifiers][TR39Allowed].